thegetty/quire-docs/content/documentation/getting-started.md

 The publication information that doesn’t live in the `content` directory as a Markdown file, will live in the `data` directory as a {{< q-def "YAML" >}} (`.yml`) file.
 This information is considered data because it can usually be found in multiple places throughout the publication.
 Rather than re-entering that information each time it appears, Quire has been designed to simplify this process by storing information that appears in multiple paces as YAML which is then pulled into the Markdown files through the use of identifiers.

 Publication metadata including title, subtitle, contributors, copyright information, etc. can be found in the `publication.yml` file, which is required in all Quire projects.
-Read more in [*Publication Metadata & Configuration*](/documentation/metadata-configuration/)).
+Read more in [*Metadata & Configuration*](/documentation/metadata-configuration/)).
 YAML is also stored at the top of each Markdown file.
-Learn more in the [*Page Types & Structures*](/documentation/pages/#page-yaml/) section of this guide.
+Learn more in the [*Page Types & Structure*](/documentation/pages/#page-yaml/) section of this guide.
 A Quire project may additionally include `references.yml`; `figures.yml`; and `objects.yml` files.

 {{< q-class "box tip" >}}
 - Learn how the `data` and `content` files work together through the use of {{< q-def "shortcodes" >}} in the [*Page Content*](/documentation/page-content/#use-shortcodes-to-add-features/) section of this guide.